IBM-Cloud/openwhisk-cloud-usage-sample/README.md

     make create-services
     ```

-3. In your browser, access you IBM Cloud [Dashboard](https://console.bluemix.net/dashboard).
+3. In your browser, access your IBM Cloud [Dashboard](https://console.bluemix.net/dashboard).
 There should be three new services that begin with **usage-tutorial**.
 Access the **usage-tutorial-cos** service instance.

 4. Create a new bucket to store usage data.
     - Click the **Create a bucket** button.